 In 2016, U.S. News & World Report ranked the California Institute of the Arts in Valencia 9th among all schools offering graduate fine arts programs.
-CalArts has several notable alumni, including Tim Burton and John Lasseter, who is the chief creative officer of Pixar and Disney Animation Studios.
-The university's School of Film/Video has an animation design studio, which houses specialized editing computers, camera stands, testing centers and printers.
-Students can earn a Bachelor or Master of Fine Arts in Experimental Animation or a Bachelor of Fine Arts in Character Animation, or a Master of Fine Arts in Experimental Animation.
+CalArts has several notable alumni, including Tim Burton, Henry Selick, and John Lasseter, who is the chief creative officer of Pixar and Disney Animation Studios.
+The university's School of Film and Video is home to an animation design studio, which houses specialized editing computers, camera stands, testing centers and printers.
+Students can earn a Bachelor of Fine Arts in Experimental Animation, a Bachelor of Fine Arts in Character Animation, or a Master of Fine Arts in Experimental Animation.

-2. University of Southern California in Los Angeles
+The University of Southern California

-Also located in California, this private research university was ranked #25 among all national schools and #8 among the best multimedia/visual communications universities, according to U.S. News & World Report in 2015 and 2014 respectively.
+The University of Southern California in Los Angeles was ranked 23rd among all national universities by U.S. News & World Report in 2016.
 Through the John C. Hench Division of Animation and Digital Arts, students can earn a Bachelor of Arts in Animation and Digital Arts.
-Concentrations are available in visual effects, character animation, three-dimensional computer animation and interactive animation.
+Concentrations are available in visual effects, character animation, three-dimensional computer animation, and interactive animation.
 The University of Southern California also offers a Master of Fine Arts in Animation and Digital Arts and a 24-credit digital arts and animation minor.

 Top Animation Schools

-|Carnegie Mellon University||Carnegie Mellon earned a #7 ranking on U.S. News & World Report's 2012 listing of best fine arts schools.|
+|Carnegie Mellon University||Pittsburgh, PA||Earned a 6th-place ranking on U.S. News & World Report's 2016 listing of best fine arts schools.|

-|Drexel University||The school's programs are accredited by the National Association of Schools of Art and Design (NASAD).|
+|Drexel University||Philadelphia, PA||Provides animation programs that are accredited by the National Association of Schools of Art and Design (NASAD).|

-|Rhode Island School of Design||RISD tied for #2 ranking on U.S. News & World Report's list of best fine arts schools in the country.||Providence, RI|
+|Rhode Island School of Design||Providence, RI||Tied for 4th on the U.S. News & World Report's list of best fine arts schools in the country|

-|Rochester Institute of Technology||The RIT animation facility, The Cage, features labs, studios, production equipment and specialty stations.|
+|Rochester Institute of Technology||Rochester, NY||The animation facility features labs, studios, production equipment, and specialty stations.|

-|University of Central Florida||Students can enroll in a Character Animation specialization.|
+|University of Central Florida||Orlando, FL||Students can enroll in a Character Animation specialization.|

-|University of Idaho||Moscow, ID||Offers a virtual technology and design program with motion-capture systems, 3D projectors and 3D digitizers.|
+|University of Idaho||Moscow, ID||Offers a virtual technology and design program with access to motion-capture systems, 3D projectors, and 3D digitizers.|